Government backs new law on tips

 Significantly, the obligations apply to the “total amount” of tips paid by customers, therefore including any amount subsequently deducted by way of bank, payroll or administrative charges (for example, credit card processing fees).
 At a time of rising costs generally, this could be a significant additional burden for hospitality businesses to bear.
 Some businesses may look for alternative solutions, such as not allowing tips by card, which could result in workers seeing a reduction in tips as fewer customers carry cash, defeating the objective of the legislation.

-The trade body UKHospitality has described the Bill as a “good starting point” but has said that there are additional issues it would like to see addressed, including the length of time necessary for businesses to adapt, the levels of red tape, the potential need to disclose sensitive business information and the need for tips to count towards earned income, thus helping those workers seeking mortgages.
+The trade body UKHospitality described the Bill (as it then was) as a “good starting point" but said that there are additional issues it would like to see addressed, including the length of time necessary for businesses to adapt, the levels of red tape, the potential need to disclose sensitive business information and the need for tips to count towards earned income, thus helping those workers seeking mortgages.
+However, the Bill was not significantly amended before passing into law.